-To Scott Osborn, Rochester native, the acquisition of Fox Run Vineyards was the natural culmination of his passion for wine and commitment to the industry.
+To Scott Osborn, a Rochester native, the acquisition of Fox Run Vineyards was the natural culmination of his passion for wine and commitment to the industry.

-The son of two professors, Osborn’s first interest was international politics.
+The son of two professors, Scott’s first interest was international politics.
 Attending the Friends World College, a unique university with campuses all over the globe, he studied in Kenya, India, Thailand, Japan, and England.

 Contact Information for Scott Osborn: